ha2709/hr-search/README.md

 Django is configured to read environment variables from the `.env` file and pass them to templates via context.
 This includes crucial information such as API keys, API key names, API URLs, and more.

-## Search Array of Status
+## Search API

-To enhance search functionality, I combine results for each status in the search array, providing a comprehensive and streamlined approach to status-based queries.
+- Search Array of Status: To enhance search functionality, I combine results for each status in the search array, providing a comprehensive and streamlined approach to status-based queries.

+- Companies search for Dynamic column ,  , I read colum data for each company or organization from `compnay_config.json`.
+If not company search, It will load all the columns.

 ## Scaling

-To scale up, read the server's API from .env.
-If running with Docker, it will read from .env.docker.
+- For scalability, configure the server's API by reading from the .env file.
+If Docker is being used, the configuration should be specified in the .env.docker file.
+Variables from the .env file can be injected through command-line arguments, Dockerfile configurations, or via Helm charts for Kubernetes and Terraform.
+- Before running Docker Compose, ensure to rename the .env.example file to .env.docker for proper configuration.

 ## Rate Limiting